mbernste/mbernste.github.io/_posts/2024-11-24-intuition_biology_goodsell.md

 Connections to network biology
 ------------------------------

 Now, if you work in computational biology, there is little doubt that you have been exposed to concepts found in [network biology](https://en.wikipedia.org/wiki/Biological_network).
 A common way to describe the biochemical processes that occur in cells is to depict and model these processes mathematically as networks or graphs.
 For example, protein-protein interaction networks are networks in which proteins form the nodes of the graph and an edge between two proteins indicates that those two proteins interact or bind with one another.
+Such protein interaction networks form [signaling pathways](https://en.wikipedia.org/wiki/List_of_signalling_pathways) in which the information flow through a cell is mediated by cascading interactions between proteins (and other molecules).